BitVM/BitVM/README.md

 - BRIDGE_AWS_REGION : The AWS region where your storage bucket is located.
 Required if using AWS for storage.
 - BRIDGE_AWS_BUCKET : The name of the S3 bucket where files will be stored.
 Required if using AWS for storage.

-- KEY_DIR: Directory containing private keys.
+- KEY_DIR: Optional; Directory containing private keys.
 - VERIFIERS: Comma-separated list of public keys for verifiers.
-- ENVIRONMENT: Bitcoin network environment (default: mainnet).
+- ENVIRONMENT: Optional; Bitcoin network environment (default: testnet).
+- USER_PROFILE: Optional; An arbitrary name of the user running the client (e.g. 'operator_one', 'verifier_0').
+Used as a namespace separator in the local file path for storing private and public client data.

 #### FTP/SFTP Environment Variables